Andrew Moloney: Professional career

 Following his success at the 2014 Commonwealth Games, Moloney turned professional in October 2014.
 In 2018, Moloney fought former titlist Luis Concepción, who was ranked #5 by the WBA and #15 WBC at the time, and beat him via tenth-round stoppage.

 On 16 May 2019, legendary boxing promoter Bob Arum announced that Top Rank had signed both Andrew and his twin brother Jason as a part of their stable.

 On 15 November 2019, Moloney, ranked #1 by the WBA at the time, challenged WBA #5 Elton Dharry for the vacant WBA interim super-flyweight title and came out victorious via eighth-round TKO.
 After Román González won his fight against Kal Yafai, originally set for the WBA (Regular) super-flyweight title, González was subsequently elevated to WBA (Super) champion, which left the space for Moloney to be elevated to the new WBA (Regular) super-flyweight champion.

+On 12 May 2024 in Perth, Australia, Moloney was scheduled to challenge Carlos Cuadras for the interim WBC junior bantamweight title.
+On 27 March 2024 it was announced that Pedro Guevara replaced Cuadras, who withdrew due to injury.
+Moloney lost the fight by split decision.
+Post-fight he announced his retirement.

+He soon changed course, unretiring and making his comeback on 15 December 2024, scoring a third round knockout over Jakrawut Manjungoen.

 Personal life

 Andrew is a twin brother to Jason Moloney, who is also a professional boxer.